National Digital Mental Health Study

 • In order to support data collection, you will be asked to meet daily charging requirements, which includes charging your Apple Watch and iPhone together for at least two hours each day, while the devices are connected via Bluetooth and are connected to the same Wi-Fi.
 You do not have to charge during the same two hours each day.

-• You will need sufficient time to set-up the study devices and prepare for the first assessment session once you have received your Study Kit.
-The following steps are required before your scheduled intake assessment:
+• You will need sufficient time to set up the study devices and prepare for the first assessment session once you have received your Study Kit (if you are being provided an Apple Watch to use for the study).

 • Confirm you are on the latest iOS version